techmania-team/techmania-docs/English/Theme/Introduction.md

 TECHMANIA uses [MoonSharp](https://www.moonsharp.org/) as its Lua interpreter.
 The environment that your scripts will run in is set up as a "soft sandbox", meaning most Lua standard libraries (such as `table`, `string` and `math`) are available, but you will not have access to the underlying OS.

 The enrivonment also wires the `print` function to Unity's `Debug.Log`, so when your script calls `print`, you can find the result in Unity's console.
-This is, unfortunately, the only debugging tool available at the moment.
+This is, unfortunately, the only script debugging tool available at the moment.

 ## `getApi`, API version and top-level tables